 Ready to upgrade?
 First, before upgrading, consider backing up your profile and exporting your vocabulary list.
 Dragon 15 will auto-upgrade profiles from 13 and 14 but not 12, so if you need to create a new profile you’ll be happy you exported your vocabulary.

-After installing Dragon 15, I recommend upgrading to 15.3 before running it for the first time.
-Otherwise the installer can be buggy (on one computer I had to restart … on another it hosed my entire Dragon installation and I had to use the Dragon removal tool to get things working again).
-Dragon 15.3 isn’t a critical update but it fixes some minor usability issues so you might as well pick it up.
+After installing Dragon 15, I recommend upgrading to 15.6.1 before running it for the first time (I’ve had issues in the past when I did this later).
+It’s not a critical update but it fixes some minor usability issues so you might as well pick it up.

-Next, you’ll need to install a very recent version of NatLink (which hasn’t yet been pushed to “stable”).
-Pick up the latest version here (it should be “uniform” or later).
+Next, you’ll need to install a recent version of NatLink (stable or experimental).

 Finally, you may need to restructure your grammar slightly to get it working properly.
 Specifically, Dragon 15 has trouble with grammars with many different exported rules, causing some rules to behave as if disabled.
 This is easy enough to work around: just separate the rules into different grammars, and it’ll work fine.

 Huge thanks to the volunteers that managed to get the latest version of Dragon working again with NatLink.
-If you’d like to donate to support their efforts, you can do so here.
+If you’d like to donate to support their efforts, you can do so through PayPal.